The Gray Man (2022 film): Accolades

 The film was nominated for Outstanding Supporting Visual Effects in a Photoreal Feature at the 21st Visual Effects Society Awards.

 Future

 Sequel

-Scott Stuber, head of original films on Netflix, expressed his interest in future Gray Man films, saying: "We're excited to continue to partner with the Russo brothers and the team at AGBO as they build out The Gray Man universe."
-After the film's debut weekend, a sequel was announced with Gosling, Dhanush and the Russo brothers returning to their respective roles.
+Scott Stuber, head of original films on Netflix, expressed his interest in future Gray Man films, saying: "We're excited to continue to partner with the Russo brothers and the team at AGBO as they build The Gray Man universe."
+After the film's debut weekend, a sequel was announced with Gosling, Dhanush, and the Russo brothers returning to their respective roles.

 Spin-off

 A spin-off film, which will explore a different element of The Gray Man universe, will be written by Paul Wernick and Rhett Reese.
 The Russo brothers stated that they were considering making a spin-off film about Dhanush's character Avik San (The Lone Wolf).